 Essentially, you want strawberry juice.
 Some people want a clear jelly with no seeds.
 Since strawberry seeds are so small, that will be tough to do without some form of filtration.
 That's why a juicer works best.
-You'll need about 6 cups, mushed up.
+You will need about 6 cups, mushed up.

-If you don't have a a juicer, food processor or blender and you must manually filter out the seeds, you're going to have to mush the strawberries manually, as best you can, then heat them in a pot over low heat, until they break down a bit, then run them through a jelly bag or cheesecloth (show above/at right).
+If you don't have a a juicer, food processor or blender and you must manually filter out the seeds, you're going to have to mush the strawberries manually, as best you can, then heat them in a pot over low heat, until they break down a bit, then run them through a jelly bag (show above/at right) or cheesecloth.
 Then proceed to step 5.

 After measuring the sugar, set 1/4 cup aside to mix separately with the pectin in the next step.

 If you would rather try to make jam with no added sugar, click here for those directions!

 Strawberries don't contain much natural pectin, so you need to add a package and a half of the boxed No sugar needed pectin (or low sugar pectin), or the jam will be pretty runny.
 Mix the dry pectin with about 1/4 cup of sugar and and add this to the crushed berries.
 Put the rest of the sugar aside.